JS-RML/Direct-Drive-Gripper-with-Swivel-Fingertips/README.md

 ## Mounting

 If the default mounting does not work for you, it's very easy to make a custom mount.
 The gripper has a __60 mm PCD with 4 ⨉ M4__ mounting interface, as shown in the drawing below.
+<br/><br/>The gripper is designed to be compatible with Rainbow robotics RB5.
+For other robot systems, it would be better to customize the adapter plate and coupling.
+$\color{red}{\textsf{Move this statement to those parts that need to be redesigned.
+Or does this apply to all the parts?}}$
 ![base_mount](images/base_mount.png)

 -----